meteor-space/tracker-mobx-autorun/README.md

-*MobX is awesome* for state management but if you are using it in a Meteor application for managing client side reactive state it would be a shame not to leverage Tracker and Meteor reactive data sources such as Minimongo.
+*MobX is awesome* for state management but if you are using it in a Meteor application for managing client side reactive state it would be a shame not to leverage Tracker and Meteors Tracker-aware reactive data sources such as Minimongo.

-This package glues Meteor.Tracker and MobX autorun and enables writing autorun functions that depend on Meteor reactive data sources and/or mobx observables.
+This package glues Meteor.Tracker and MobX autorun and enables writing autorun functions that depend on Meteor reactive data sources and/or MobX observables.

 > Why is writing Tracker.autoruns not enough when the state is being managed by MobX?